 - Bank fraud, such as check fraud and COVID loan fraud

-- Corporate crimes including securities fraud and falsification of records
+- Corporate crimes including falsification of records

 - Conspiracy to engage in a criminal activity

-- White collar cyber crimes and hacking
+- White collar cyber crimes, including crypto fraud

 - Health care fraud, including Medicare and Medicaid fraud

 - Identity theft and other forms of personal data theft

 - Mortgage fraud, including schemes involving equity skimming and property flipping

 - Obstruction of justice

 - Charges brought under the Racketeer Influence and Corrupt Organizations Act (RICO)